zeroXbrock/protect-button/README.md

 ## Dependencies

 * [react ^18](https://reactjs.org/)

+### OPTIONAL

-* [metamask-react](https://www.npmjs.com/package/metamask-react) - The component expects a callback `addChain` given by `useMetaMask` from metamask-react to handle the low-level connection to Metamask.
+* [metamask-react](https://www.npmjs.com/package/metamask-react) - The component accepts a callback `addChain` given by `useMetaMask` from metamask-react to handle the low-level connection to Metamask.

 ## demo